- 1 Overview

 - “Copper and brass are playing a leading role in the fight against hospital-acquired infections such as MRSA and Clostridium difficile.
 It has been shown that these pathogens, which can be spread by touch, will die in a few hours on copper/brass surfaces.
 This does not happen on stainless steel or plastic.” *2 (see resources below for source).

-Silver – Covering Argentium, Britannia, Fine, German, Nickel, Sterling and Thai Types
+Silver – Covering Argentium, Britannia, Fine, German, Nickel, Sterling and Thai and Other Types

 Silver is considered a precious metal.
 It is an element whose chemical symbol is Ag and its atomic number is 47, for those for need to know.
 BTW, the AG is taken from the latin word for silver: Argentum.
 Silver has some pretty impressive credentials: it has the highest electrical and heat conductivity of any element.
 It appears, humans have been using silver since somewhere around 3000 B.C. – a little before I was born.